 Set Up a Check-ins Map Object

-Setting up check-ins is a little different than other objects.
-Instead of pointing to an address, check-ins need to point to their lat/longs.
+Setting up Check-Ins is a little different than other Map Objects.
+Instead of pointing to an address, the Check-In Map Object points to their lat/longs.

-- Choose which field is most appropriate for the name.
-We suggest either the Check-in Number or the What (Text) field.
+- An appropriate field for the name.
+We suggest either the Check-In Number or the What (Text) field.

 - The Latitude and Longitude fields: Where (Latitude) and Where (Longitude).

-Choose what field you want to use for the Name then attach the lat/long fields.
+3. Choose what field you want to use for the Display Name, then attach the lat/long fields.
 It should look something like this:

 Note: These instructions assume that you are using Off Record geocoding for your check-ins.
 If storage is a concern for you, but may want to consider switching it to On Record.
 Check out these steps to see the additional requirements; the address fields remain the same.

-Note #2: If the check-outs are also important, you can create a second Check-ins map object and instead use the Check Out Lat/long fields as the coordinate values.
+Note #2: If the Check-Outs are also important, you can create a second Check-In map object and instead use the Check-Out Lat/long fields as the coordinate values.